Compare Rates and Save on Auto Insurance

 How State Minimum Coverage Works

 If you’re looking for the most affordable option, minimum car insurance is the cheapest coverage you can purchase.
 It typically only includes liability insurance, meaning your policy covers the other driver’s expenses from bodily injuries and property damage if you’re at fault in an accident.
-Costs often exceed minimum limits, though, so you may want to consider increasing your coverage above the state’s minimum auto insurance requirements.
+Costs often exceed minimum limits, though, so insurance professionals recommend increasing your coverage above the state's minimum auto insurance requirements for a greater level of financial protection from at-fault accidents.

 mglogo icon